-Critical thinking helps to understand and assess any situation based on facts, data, information, segregating and organizing them to derive meaningful information to define and solve a problem.
+Critical thinking helps to understand and assess any situation based on facts, data, and information, segregating and organizing them to derive meaningful information to define and solve a problem.

 Leadership, one of the top soft skills for project managers, is the ability to get things done through others by inspiring them and making them excited to do the work.
 As Peter Drucker puts it rightfully, “leadership is not about making speeches or being liked; leadership is defined by results, not attributes.”
 This is achieved by effectively conveying the big picture and encouraging teams to achieve a destined goal.
-It is also about showing the involved individuals how they can achieve their own objectives by aligning themselves to the projects’ objectives.
+It is also about showing the involved individuals how they can achieve their own objectives by aligning themselves with the projects’ objectives.

 As a project manager, it is crucial to know how teams work and the characteristics of a good team.
-Because teams are constantly changing cohesive and dynamic forces that explore, discuss and assess ideas, define goals and make decisions to attain goals.
-The leadership traits of a project manager help in discussing the project tasks and goals, clearly defining them and effectively conveying the same ensuring that everyone in the team understands them.
+Because teams are constantly changing, cohesive and dynamic forces that explore, discuss and assess ideas, define goals and make decisions to attain goals.
+The leadership traits of a project manager help in discussing the project tasks and goals, clearly defining them, and effectively conveying the same, ensuring that everyone in the team understands them.

 3. Relationship and Team building